 Asbestos was widely used in building materials from around the 1940's to the early 1980's and since many University buildings were constructed during that time, asbestos management is a major program.

-The University's current policy is that of in-place management.
-That is, asbestos is only handled or removed when necessary, prior to renovations, demolitions, when the material could be disturbed, or when the material is damaged.
+The University's policy is management in-place, meaning asbestos is only handled or removed when necessary, before renovations, demolitions, when the material could be disturbed or is damaged.
 Several federal and state agencies also regulate asbestos-related activities including US EPA, PA DEP, PA Department of Labor and Industry, and OSHA.

 The University is required, by regulation 25 PA Code Ch.
 260 a - 262 a and by Environmental Protection Agency regulation 40 CFR 260-262 to ensure the proper disposition of hazardous wastes.
 Proper handling of reaction by products, surplus and waste chemicals, and contaminated materials is an important part of safety procedures.
 Each worker is responsible for ensuring that wastes are handled in a manner that minimizes personal exposure and the potential for environmental contamination.